Water safety for kids

 The waterways are wonderful places to take children, they can hunt for bugs, see how historic locks work, spot wildlife and enjoy boat rides.
 But it’s very important they learn about staying safe next to the water as part of their visit.

-The Trust is a member of the National Water Safety Forum, a voluntary association of organisations all committed to educating people across Britain about water safety.
+We are a member of the National Water Safety Forum, a voluntary association of organisations all committed to educating people across Britain about water safety.
 One of the aims of the Forum is that: "every child should have the opportunity to learn to swim and receive water safety education at primary school and where required at Key Stage 3".

 We take this responsibility very seriously and our Explorers team of staff and volunteers are on a mission to reach children all across England and Wales with really important water safety lessons.